billin/billin-SDK/php5/README.md

 elt(0) on the results of `search_customers`).

 - - -
-    function BillinSession->list_customer_subscriptions()
+    function BillinSession->list_customer_subscriptions($customer = Null)

-Returns a list of all subscriptions in the system
+Returns a list of all subscriptions in the system.
+The optional $customer parameter enables narrowing of the subscription list to the $customer's subscriptions.

 - - -
     function BillinSession->all_subscriptions_status()